product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

   </center>
 </div>

 We also stumbled upon a super interesting thing with this platform (or was it planned the whole way 😉): using this platform for our internal usecases.
 The benefits we offered to our merchant partners: instant adoption, quicker iterations and easier code maintenance were infact super relevant for a lot of our internal use cases as well.
 And as it happened, the core-platform experience team internally was driving a charter to reduce the app size and **“Mini Apps”** seemed like a great fit!
-We started exploring using the platform for some of our internal verticals and start migrating few non-core flows like Paytm Gold, Paytm Education, Fasttag, Mall etc. as Mini Apps.
+We started exploring using the platform for some of our internal verticals and start migrating few non-core flows like Paytm Gold, Paytm Education, Fastag, Mall etc. as Mini Apps.

-> For every 10 MB decrease in app install size, the app install conversion rate improves by **[2.5%](https://medium.com/googleplaydev/shrinking-apks-growing-installs-5d3fcba23ce2)**

 There were few scaling challenges initially since we never accounted the platform to handle this level of scale so soon but with few optimisation and caching strategies later we were able to handle it.
 This allowed any internal Paytm vertical who did not had a DAU use case, to move as a Mini App.
 It also required us to optimise more heavily on our overall platform: how our webview launched, loaded, performed and optimise a lot of aspects of the SDK (there were many sprints dedicated to just optimisations!).
 We also had to build support for newer flows to enable verticals to migrate as Mini Apps.
 But eventually this helped us move more and more verticals as Mini Apps and helped us reduce the App bundle size of Paytm to just under 30MB (lowest among the top fintech players, despite having the most number of features!)

+> For every 10 MB decrease in app install size, the app install conversion rate improves by **[2.5%](https://medium.com/googleplaydev/shrinking-apks-growing-installs-5d3fcba23ce2)**

 This is essentially is what I see as the **Growth** phase for the platform, where we took our learnings from the pilot and made the platform better and grew it.